-Note: this is an incredibly powerful program with a lot of features, so I'm going to stick to the most commonly used and the most interesting ones - otherwise you'll get tired of reading before we're done!
+Note: this is an incredibly powerful program with a lot of features, so I’m going to stick to the most commonly used and the most interesting ones – otherwise you’ll get tired of reading before we’re done.
+Also, since TechSmith has been making improvements to the software, the latest version of Camtasia will look differently.

 The first thing you’ll notice about the software when loading it for the first time is that the interface is a little bit busy.
 This impression goes away quickly as you start to appreciate how carefully it’s designed.

 Fortunately, you don’t have to worry about not knowing where to start, because the first time Camtasia runs, it loads up a sample project file TechSmith made that contains a video tutorial of the basic interface layout, and it begins to play automatically.
 It’s quite a clever way to show first-timers how to use a video editor!